Dora Biro

 Biro studies social behavior, problem solving, and learning in birds and primates.

 Early life and education

 Biro earned her BA in Biological Sciences (1997) and DPhil in Animal Behaviour (2002) at the University of Oxford.

 Career

-Biro was a Postdoctoral Research Fellow with funding from the Japan Society for the Promotion of Science (JSPS) in 2002-2003.
-She held an Engineering and Physical Sciences Research Council (EPSRC) postdoctoral fellowship at the University of Oxford from 2003-2006.
+Biro was a postdoctoral research fellow with funding from the Japan Society for the Promotion of Science (JSPS) in 2002-2003.
+She held an Engineering and Physical Sciences Research Council (EPSRC) postdoctoral fellowship at the University of Oxford from 2003 to 2006.
 She was a visiting professor at the Primate Research Institute of Kyoto University, Japan in 2007.